home about me projects data resources tools publications presentations teaching

 I developed a rule-based tool for the recognition of borrowed/foreign/loan words in the Czech language.
 Used rules are based on the study of so far published linguistic papers.

-Student's Faculty Grant, MFF CUNI (principal investigator, 2018)
+Student's Faculty Grant, CUNI

 GitHub repository